Herpes Simplex Virus Antibody

 The antibodies test is valuable because many initial herpes infections show no symptoms.

-have headache, fever, achiness, or pain.
+may also have headache, fever, achiness, or pain.

 What other tests might I have along with this test?